exercism/awk/exercises/practice/list-ops/.docs/instructions.append.md

 ### Namespaces

 We're introducing [namespaces][namespaces].
-All awk variables are global (except for function parameters which are local to the function).
-Clearly there is a high potential for name collisions, particularly if you're including third-party libraries.
+All awk variables are global (except for function parameters which are local to the function): there is a high potential for name collisions, particularly if you're including third-party libraries.
 Namespaces are a way to partition where variables are stored.
 You'll see the [`@namespace`][d-namespace] directive